 Historical Document: Michigan Community Foundation Tax Credit

 Along with this proof of product, some seed money grants resulted in decisions not to continue with a project.
 For a relatively small amount of money, the stakeholders and funders realized that there were structural, intellectual, or outcome obstacles that would be too difficult to overcome.
 An example was the Direction Center, a collaboration among the Heart of West Michigan United Way, the Grand Rapids Community Foundation, and Grand Valley State University.
 The Direction Center was a management service organization, first funded by the W.K.
 Kellogg Foundation with a mission of providing technical assistance to Kent County nonprofit organizations.
 Although the services of the Direction Center were well regarded, it encountered a dilemma: most of the smaller nonprofits that needed its services were unable to pay for them, while larger nonprofits (that could afford to pay) had less need for the services.
 Consequently, the Direction Center could not find a path to sustainability and eventually went defunct.
-The Direction Center folded into the Dorothy A. Johnson Center for Philanthropy and its intellectual assets became a part of subsequent nonprofit support programs such as the online Nonprofit Good Practice Guide and the current Herbert H. and Grace A. Dow Foundation Nonprofit Services, which are offered by the Johnson Center.
+The Direction Center folded into the Dorothy A. Johnson Center for Philanthropy and its intellectual assets became a part of subsequent nonprofit support programs such as the online Nonprofit Good Practice Guide and the Herbert H. and Grace A. Dow Foundation Nonprofit Services.

 Michigan’s philanthropic infrastructure was built through grantmakers who responded affirmatively to creative requests from passionate grantseekers with good ideas.
 Then, they assisted the grantseeker in creating the strongest model possible.
 Next, seed money was granted to try out the idea and to learn from the experience – the kind of learning that can only come through implementation.